bxparks/AceTime/USER_GUIDE.md

 disadvantage that the `BasicZoneProcessor` or `ExtendedZoneProcessor` needs to be created manually for each `TimeZone` instance.
-This works well for a single time zone, but if you have an application that needs 3 or more time zones, this may become cumbersome.
+This works well for a single time zone, but if you have an application that needs 3 or more time zones, this can become cumbersome.
 Also, it is difficult to reconstruct a `TimeZone` dynamically, say, from its fully qualified name (e.g. `"America/Los_Angeles"`).

-The `ZoneManager` solves these problems.
-It keeps an internal cache of `ZoneProcessors`, reusing them as needed.
-And it holds a registry of `ZoneInfo` objects, so that a `TimeZone` can be created using its `zoneName`, `zoneInfo`, or `zoneId`.
+The `ZoneManager` solves these problems by implementing 2 features:

+1) It supports a registry of `ZoneInfo` objects, so that a `TimeZone` can be created using its `zoneName` string, `zoneInfo` pointer, or `zoneId` integer.
+2) It supports the use of cache of `ZoneProcessors` that can be mapped to a particular zone as needed.

 <a name="ClassHierarchy"></a>
 #### Class Hierarchy